arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble/features.md

 <FeatureDescription>

-The Arduino Nano 33 BLE is a great choice for any beginner, maker or professional to get started with Bluetooth Low Energy enabled projects.
+The Arduino Nano 33 BLE is a great choice for any beginner, maker or professional to get started with Bluetooth® Low Energy enabled projects.
 It is build upon the [nRF52840 microcontroller](https://content.arduino.cc/assets/Nano_BLE_MCU-nRF52840_PS_v1.1.pdf) and runs on **Arm® Mbed™ OS**.
 The Nano 33 BLE not only features the possibility to connect via **BLE** but also comes equipped with a **9 axis IMU** making it suitable for wearable projects.
 </FeatureDescription>

 <FeatureList>
 <Feature title="u-blox NINA-B306" image="bluetooth">

-  A powerful 2.4 GHz Bluetooth® 5 low energy module from u-blox, with an internal antenna.
+  A powerful 2.4 GHz Bluetooth® 5 Low Energy module from u-blox, with an internal antenna.

   <FeatureLink title="Datasheet" url="/resources/datasheets/NINA-B3-series.pdf" download blank/>
 </Feature>